 In flatter towns, the good old roadster and its modern hybrid descendants are great urban transport.

 Want to go a bit faster?
 Drop-bar options like cyclo-cross bikes, gravel bikes and touring bikes have a good turn of speed combined with wide tyres to ward off pothole damage.

 Look for rack and mudguard mounts on the frame for all-weather riding, and the capability for on-bike luggage.

 You've decided to ride to work – a great choice because it's cheap, it’s green and it'll help keep you fit and active.
 It can also be quicker than many other modes of transport because you can avoid traffic jams and other delays, and it's a lot more fun than sitting traffic or avoiding eye contact on the Tube.
 So what’s the best bike for commuting?

 You can ride to work on pretty much any bike you like; go on a BMX if you want.
 But spend some time choosing the most suitable tool for the job and you’ll probably get there quicker and more comfortably.

 We’ll run through a few different types of bikes and explain why each one might be the best choice for you, then explain a few things you need to consider before making your final choice.

 A lot of people prefer the vision and control that they get from a bike with a flat handlebar over one with a dropped bar.
 With a flat bar road bike you get the fast wheels/tyres of a standard road bike and gearing that allows you to commute quickly.

-  If you’re after something inexpensive but decent, Specialized’s Sirrus bikes come with a road bike geometry, and the the cheapest option from the 2018 and 2019 ranges is £425.
+If you’re after something inexpensive but decent, Specialized’s Sirrus bikes come with a road bike geometry, and the the cheapest option from the 2019 range is £525.